AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, students will be able to:*
-* Describe the basic history and concepts of Android
+- Describe the history and concepts of Android
-* Explain the strengths and weaknesses of Android
+- Explain the strengths and weaknesses of the Android operating system
-* Identify the basic Views in an Android app
+- Identify the basic Views (User Interface Components) in an Android app
-* Create a basic two screen Android app, allowing the user to enter a username and password on a login screen, and then move to a welcome screen after logging in.
+- Create a two-screen Android app, allowing the user to enter a username and password on a login screen, and then move to a welcome screen after logging in.

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*
 - Make sure you have Android Studio installed and configured, including an emulator
 - Have whiteboard markers ready for each student
+- Write the learning objectives on the board

+### STUDENT PRE-WORK
+- A laptop is required for this workshop.
+For those on Windows, you’ll need Microsoft Windows 7/8/10 (32- or 64-bit).
+For those with Macs, you’ll need the Mac OS X 10.8.5 or higher, up to 10.11.4 (El Capitan)
+- Basic technical aptitude and orientation to computers, and curiosity to learn new tools.
+- Download Java Development Kit (Install this first.
+Choose the correct link for your operating system in the Java SE Development Kit 8u92 section)
+- Download Android Studio
+- Install Emulator in Android Studio

+## Review Pre-work (10 mins)

+> Instructor Note: Take 10 minutes to make sure students have installed Java, Android, Studio, and an Emulator.
+Be sure to inform students that this step is important for the rest of the workshop.

-## Opening (5 mins)
+## Opening (10 mins)

+#### Instructor Intro

+> Instructor Note: Take 2 minutes to introduce yourself and include descriptions of:
+ - name and brief bio
+ - background in Android and otherwise
+ - your experience with GA
+ - a "Fun Fact"

+#### Intro to GA

+General Assembly transforms thinkers into creators through education and opportunities in technology, business, and design.
+What began as a co-working space in 2011 has since grown into a global learning experience, with campuses in 15 cities and over 25,000 graduates worldwide (and growing!)

+General Assembly offers a variety of courses, workshops, and resources in fields like: Digital Marketing, User Experience Design, Web Development, Data Analytics, Mobile Development, and Data Science.
+At the end of class, we will direct you to how to learn more!

+Welcome!
+We are here today to dip our toe in the water of Android Development.
+We don’t expect that anyone in this room has any experience in the field.
+We are here to try it together!
+GA offers a full-time, 12-week course on Android Development and today’s class will expose you to some of the concepts we study in that class.

+#### Review Lesson Objectives

+Let's review what we're going achieve by the end of today's lesson:

+- Describe the history and concepts of Android
+- Explain the strengths and weaknesses of the Android operating system
+- Identify the basic Views (User Interface Components) in an Android app
+- Create a two-screen Android app, allowing the user to enter a username and password on a login screen, and then move to a welcome screen after logging in.

+But before we dive in, a bit about you!

+> Instructor Note: Have each student say their name and one sentence about why they're taking this course.

 #### What is Android?

 Android is a mobile operating system maintained by Google.
 It's an open source project, which can be defined as:

-`Open-source software (OSS) is computer software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
-Open-source software may be developed in a collaborative public manner.`
+_Open-source software (OSS) is computer software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
+Open-source software may be developed in a collaborative public manner._ - https://opensource.com/resources/what-open-source

- In other words, [anyone can download the Android Operating System ](https://source.android.com/source/index.html) and modify it for free.
+ In other words, [anyone can download the Android Operating System](https://source.android.com/source/index.html) and modify it!

  This is the opposite of iOS, where the exact details about the operating system are only known by Apple, and no modifications or customization is allowed.

-> Take 1 minute to discuss why this is important/useful.
-If students are having trouble, ask if anyone has used Amazon's Fire devices.
+> Check: Take 1 minute to discuss with the class why this is important/useful.

 ## Introduction: Welcome to Android!
 (15 mins)

 #### Many Devices

-Android is known for having many devices created by manufacturers (as opposed to iOS having a handful of devices and one manufacturer).
+Android is known for having many devices created by manufacturers, whereas Apple has a handful of devices and one manufacturer for iOS.

-> Check: Take 3 minutes and predict the pros and cons of having multiple devices from different companies?
-What are the drawbacks?
+> Check: Talk with the person next to you and take 3 minutes to predict the pros and cons of having multiple devices from different companies.

+> Instructor Note: Call on one student group to share out.

 **Pros**

 * More choices for the consumer
 * Can get different devices at different price points
 * Much like a laptop, you can buy devices with a wider variety of specifications (better RAM, more storage, etc)
 * Brand loyalty.
-For example, if you are a Samsung fan and can buy everything Samsung, then you're in luck!
+For example, if you are a Samsung fan and buy everything Samsung, then you're in luck!

 **Cons**

-* Too much choice for the consumer!
-There's such a large number of devices which makes it confusing for the consumer to decide which device is best for their needs.
+* Too many choices for the consumer!
+There's a large number of devices - that makes it confusing for the consumer to decide what device is best for their needs.
 	* [The burden of choice](https://www.psychologytoday.com/blog/more-tech-support/201011/the-burden-choice): Psychologically, too much choice can be paralyzing.
 		* When you look at a menu with a lot of choices, the brain keeps bouncing back and forth, indecisively, looking for the best food to eat.
 This isn't a huge issue for menus with only a few choices.